 - Like the idea of an LED screen on the robot vacuum – The bObsweep Pet Hair has a LED screen on top of the vacuum, which describes the mode the vacuum is currently in, the battery life, the time it has been cleaning, and more.
 If you like the idea of being able to read these items off of your robot vacuum, the bObsweep may be a good option for you.

 - Don’t mind a larger robot vacuum – Sitting at 3.9″ tall and almost 14″ wide, the bObsweep is a bit larger than most other robot vacuums we have tested thus far.
 This could lead to the vacuum getting stuck under furniture more often than most others.

-- Want DIY maintenance – bObsweep provides a wide range of parts and accessories on the manufacture’s website.
+- Want DIY maintenance – bObsweep provides a wide range of parts and accessories on the manufacturer’s website.
 From large parts like the bumper or LED screen, down to intricate wiring or the power switch, there are hardly any parts that bObsweep doesn’t openly offer a replacement for.

 For more information on the bObsweep Pet Hair visit Amazon.com.

 Last Updated - August 6, 2018

 The following logs all major updates and changes made to this page.

 - August 6, 2018 – Updated the review score as part of our site-wide 1.0 scoring overhaul.
 Score decreased from 92% to 88%.